ILIAS-eLearning/ILIAS/setup/README.md

 ## About the Config File

-The config file is a json file with the following structure. **Mandatory fields are printed bold**, all other fields might be ommitted.
+The config file is a json file with the following structure. **Mandatory fields are printed bold**, all other fields might be omitted.
 A minimal example is [here](minimal-config.json).

 * **common** settings relevant for the complete installation